kmccalltech/Group-Policy/README.md

 </p>

 <h1>Active Directory Group Policy Objects</h1>
 This is a continuation tutorial that outlines the implementation of Group Policy Objects in Active Directory with a focus on Account Lockouts.
-Im using the same VM's that I created in my previous lab with the sam configurations<br />
+I'm using the same VMs that I created in my previous lab with the same configurations<br />

 <h2>Environments and Technologies Used</h2>